 Bursera graveolens | Palo santo | Holy Wood | Aromatherapy | Heiliges Holz

-Our Palo Santo is sustainably harvested from a private reserve in Ecuador from trees and branches that have naturally fallen and have been laying dead for 4-10 years before they are harvested.
+Our Palo Santo is sustainably harvested from a private reserve in Ecuador.
+It comes from trees and branches that have naturally fallen and have been laying dead for 4-10 years before they are harvested.
 Only the naturally fallen trees produce the wonderfully woody scent.
 The longer the tree has been dead, the more potent the scent.
 Some Palo Santo trees can live to be 80-90+ years old.

-These trees are protected under government supervision; however during tremendous wind, fallen trees are gathered in a respectful way, as the tree has been considered sacred by tribes for thousands of years.
-Bursera Graveolens is found growing in many areas including Guatemala, Ecuador, Costa Rica, Honduras, Colombia and the Galapagos islands.
+These trees are protected under government supervision; however, after strong winds, fallen trees are respectfully gathered, as the tree has been considered sacred by tribes for thousands of years.
+Bursera Graveolens is found growing in many areas including Guatemala, Ecuador, Costa Rica, Honduras, Colombia, and the Galapagos Islands.

 Throughout Central and South America Bursera graveolens is widely used among native indigenous tribes for ritual purification , and, in modern religious settings as a devotional incense.
 It is used to spiritually cleanse impure energy and to get rid of evil spirits, calamity, and misfortune.

 Palo Santo can be burned similar to incense by lighting shavings of the wood or the whole chunk can be lit, allowed to burn for a few moments and then blown out so that it will emit smoke.
 In Perú, a shaman or medicine man may light Palo Santo sticks during cleansing rituals and the rising smoke will enter the energy field of the participants to ‘clear misfortune, negative thought patterns, and evil spirits’.